Russell-Newton/DuckyLighting/README.md

 ![Issues](https://img.shields.io/github/issues/Russell-Newton/DuckyLighting) \
 ![Contributions Welcome](https://img.shields.io/badge/contributions-welcome!-55bb77)

 Take control of your RGB Keyboard's lighting.
-Developed for the Ducky One2 RGB, expandable to others.
+Developed for the Ducky One2 RGB, expandable to others (as long as they work with the default DuckyRGB software).

+**NOTE: DuckyRGB cannot be open when running this code - it will restrict connection to the keyboard.
+Connection to the keyboard must be maintained to enable DuckyLighting to work.**

 ## Table of Contents